flamelily-bluescsi/bluescsi/blusteruk.md

 {% include carousel2.html %}

 This is an Amiga A2000 Buster replacement called the Bluster.
 More info about Bluster can be found <a href="https://github.com/LIV2/Bluster" target="_blank">here</a>.
-This is an excellent buster replacement IC for your Amiga made by <a href="https://twitter.com/LIV2" target="_blank">Matt Harlum (LIV2)</a>
+This is an excellent buster replacement IC for your Amiga designed by <a href="https://twitter.com/LIV2" target="_blank">Matt Harlum (LIV2)</a>

 * Fully Assembled and tested
 * CPLD pre-programmed